 DJI Mavic 2 Battery-charger Accessories Intelligent Parallel Battery-charger along with RC charging Rail system.
 May charge 3 batteries at the same time plus two USB apparatus like a Smart Phone and Smart Controller, ~55-60 minutes charging time for batteries along with faster time for smart devices.

 Each charger guide includes its unique cover lid for extra safety. the double USB port may lead 5V/2A power for Mavic handy remote controller along with smart-phone charging, batteries have been 13.05V at 2A for every single station.
 Worldwide travel harmonious – 120V or 220V, carry it to the run and it’s going to continue to work with no adapter.

-When combined with the Mavic 2 Battery Charger Hub, it may charge up to four Intelligent Batteries.
+When combined with the Mavic 2 Battery Multi-Charger Hub, it may charge up to four Intelligent Batteries.
 Your Intelligent Flight Batteries will be charged in sequence according to their energy levels, from high to low.

 This innovative Charging Hub version optimizes charging to enhance efficiency.
 The advanced version charges fully in 1 hour less than the conventional version.
 When used together with a Mavic 2 charger, the charging period is decreased to 2.5 hours.

 Requires a normal charger – The Battery Charging Hub doesn’t include a charger.
 Please use it together with a regular charger.

 DJI Car Charger for Mavic 2 Pro/Zoom Drone